Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being a Thinking Model

 \subsubsection{Acquiring CoT}

 The foundation of the aforementioned SFT is the availability of sufficient CoT data to serve as training labels.
-In this regard, we conduct a comprehensive survey of relevant studies and, based on our analysis, categorize existing approaches for acquiring CoT training data into two main categories—manual annotation and automatic annotation, as illustrated in Figure \ref{fig: bethinker}.
+In this regard, we conduct a comprehensive survey of relevant studies and categorize existing approaches for acquiring CoT data into two main categories—manual and automatic annotation, as illustrated in Figure \ref{fig: bethinker}.

-\textbf{Manual Annotation.} Manual CoT acquisition can be further divided into two approaches: implicit annotation and explicit annotation.
+\textbf{Manual Annotation.} Manual acquisition can be further divided into two methods: implicit and explicit annotation.
 The former refers to reasoning traces that emerge as by-products when annotators provide the final answers, whereas the latter requires annotators to explicitly articulate their reasoning process in natural language.

-For implicit annotation, Zaidan et al.\cite{AnnotatorRationales} first introduced the concept of ``Annotator Rationales''.
-Specifically, in addition to the final label, annotators are asked to highlight spans of the input text that supported their labeling decisions.
-By incorporating such evidence spans as auxiliary supervision signals, their method achieved better classification performance with less annotated data.
-Building on the idea of Annotator Rationales, datasets such as e-SNLI \cite{e-SNLI} and its multi-model version e-SNLI-VE \cite{do2020esnli-ve}, MultiRC \cite{MultiRC2018}, FEVER \cite{thorne-etal-2018-fever}, and muand CoS-E\cite{CoS-E} further require annotators to highlight words they considered essential for natural language inference, reading comprehension, fact verification and commonsense reasoning tasks.
-Beyond span annotation, WebGPT \cite{nakano2021webgpt} adopts another form of implicit annotation by recording annotators’ browser interaction sequences during information retrieval.
-These sequences serve as implicit CoT, which are shown to enhance document retrieval performance.
+For implicit annotation, Zaidan et al.\cite{AnnotatorRationales} first ask annotators to highlight spans of the input text that supported their labeling decisions.
+Building on this idea, datasets such as e-SNLI \cite{e-SNLI} and its multi-model version e-SNLI-VE \cite{do2020esnli-ve}, MultiRC \cite{MultiRC2018}, FEVER \cite{thorne-etal-2018-fever}, and CoS-E\cite{CoS-E} further require annotators to highlight words they considered essential for natural language inference, reading comprehension, fact verification and commonsense reasoning.
+Beyond span annotation, WebGPT \cite{nakano2021webgpt} records annotators’ browser interaction sequences during information retrieval as implicit CoT, which is shown to enhance document retrieval performance.

-Compared with implicit annotation, explicit annotation demands significantly more effort from annotators to construct CoT.
-Nevertheless, the performance of models trained by this type of CoT is generally better.
-Recently, an increasing number of datasets have begun to incorporate carefully crafted CoT for tasks such as mathematical reasoning \cite{gsm8k, math}, commonsense reasoning \cite{CoS-E}, tool use \cite{toolllm}, domain-specific question answering \cite{JAMA, zuo2025medxpertqa, rein2024gpqa}, and natural language inference \cite{e-SNLI}.
-The emergence of these datasets has further accelerated the transformation of LLMs from Reflex Models into Thinking Models.
+Explicit annotation requires more effort to annotate CoT, but it enables LLMs to perform better.
+Recently, an increasing number of datasets incorporate carefully crafted CoT for tasks such as mathematical reasoning \cite{gsm8k, math}, commonsense reasoning \cite{CoS-E}, tool use \cite{toolllm}, domain-specific question answering \cite{JAMA, zuo2025medxpertqa, rein2024gpqa}, and natural language inference \cite{e-SNLI}.